aicell-lab/ddls-course/content/course/ddls-2023/module-4/_index.md

 weight: 50
 ---

-This week, we will have a lecture by [Wen Zhong (DDLS Fellow)](https://www.scilifelab.se/researchers/wen-zhong/) on multi-omics data analysis.

-Then we will join the [workshop on Computational Methods in Evolution and Biodiversity](https://www.scilifelab.se/event/computational-methods-in-evolution-and-biodiversity/) on September 21, 09:00 – 17:00.
+This week, we will have a lecture by [Wen Zhong (DDLS Fellow)](https://www.scilifelab.se/researchers/wen-zhong/) on multi-omics data analysis (September 19, 08:00 – 9:00), then we will join the [workshop on Computational Methods in Evolution and Biodiversity](https://www.scilifelab.se/event/computational-methods-in-evolution-and-biodiversity/)(September 21, 09:00 – 17:00).

-## Lecture
+## Lecture (Tuesday and Thursday)

 The lectures are divided into two parts: the lecture on our usual time Tuesday 8am and the workshop lectures on Wednesday 9am (the whole morning).